 A walk around the old town revealed wide avenues lined with palm trees, small plazas with lively cafés and restaurants.

-After a day exploring old Valencia it was time to explore further afield.
+After a day exploring old Valencia, it was time to explore further afield.

-The final port of call on the ongoing paella tasting tour brought me to El Timonel in down-town Valencia.
+The final port of call on the ongoing paella tasting tour brought me to El Timonel in downtown Valencia.
 I went there twice so you know I liked the food.
 The paella in this place was the best of all.

-If you like the look of Valencia Spain, take your TEFL course with us in Madrid and then we’ll help you get a job in Valencia.
+If you like the look of Valencia Spain, take your TEFL course with us in Madrid and then we will help you get a job in Valencia.

 If you are not from the European Union, do not worry, you can get a one-year Spanish student visa.